schklom/Mirror-workflows/README.md

 # FMD Server

-This is the official server for FMD ("Find My Device") written in Go.
+This is the official server for [FindMyDevice (FMD)](https://gitlab.com/Nulide/findmydevice) written in Go.

 The FMD app can register an account on FMD Server.
 The app can then upload its location at regular intervals.